This Is What Happens When You Stop Asking for Permission

 However, that limitation is created by ourselves.
 As science shows, we have internalized judgments and preferences of other people, and then integrate them into our own memories.
-When we try to disagree with social norms, our brains turns on an alarm.
+When we try to disagree with social norms, our brains turn on an alarm.

 Following rules is one thing.
 Sticking to the norms to be accepted by others, is a different matter.
 That’s why asking for permission will do you no good.

 Standing out requires to work harder — you have to conquer the fear of the unknown.
-Breaking the the rules is easier said than done.
+Breaking the rules is easier said than done.